gongahkia/personal-wiki/PHP.md

     // callers need not know of an object's inner workings like how exactly its methods are defined

 // DATA ACCESS OBJECTS (DAO)
-    // a class that provides access to data stored in a file or database
+    // a class that provides access to data stored in a file or database, which could include other classes
+        // effectively allows for chaining of class object methods that return other class objects which then call their own methods to obtain values
     // one DAO for each datatype (eg. personDAO, parklaneDAO, VehicleDAO)
     // supports CRUD operations (create, read, update, delete) as defined methods by the programmer
     // follows information hiding principles with complexity obscured by the DAO

+// code like the line below is possible because of layered obscurity provided by the DAO
+    // 1. $roadUser is a local variable that stores an instance object of the RoadUser class
+    // 2. $roadUser -> getVehicle() returns an instance object of the Vehicle class
+    // 3. getType() is a method called on the Vehicle class to return a value
+$roadUser->getVehicle()->getType();

 // ----- ACCESS MODIFIERS -----